KKV9/compress.yazi/README.md

 ## Flags

  - Combine flags for more functionality.
-Currently unix only -- Untested on windows.
  - -p allows you to set a password (7z and zip only)
  - -h allows you to encrypt header (7z only)
  - -l allows you to set a compression level (0 - 9) -- 0 = Store, 9 = Best compression
+ - Compression level currently works for 7z and zip on all platforms -- Additionally gz, xz and bz2 for unix